 |Bronze Award||The student should have acquired the basic knowledge and skills in playing the respective sport.
 Upon passing the test, the student will play the sport with confidence.|

 Students who have passed the skill level tests recognised by any NSA joining the sportTAG Award Scheme and have been granted a sportACT award of any level in the same academic year are eligible to apply for sportTAG awards.
 Details are as follows:

 |sportACT Award of any level||+||Passing the relevant skill level tests recognised by any NSA joining the sportTAG Award Scheme||=||Level of sportTAG Award|

-The NSAs may consider selecting students with potential and those possessing higher skill levels to receive further training in feeder programmes, join the junior squads and eventually become elite athletes.
-The NSAs may also employ this grading mechanism of skills to recruit students with good performance and potential into the training framework of elite athletes and provide them with continuous training, sustaining the development of the local sports sector.
+Students with potential and higher skill levels may be selected by the NSAs for further training in feeder programmes, so that they may become members of junior squads and eventually elite athletes.
+By making use of this sports skills grading mechanism, the NSAs may even recruit students with good performance and potential into the elite sport training framework for continuous training, so as to sustain the development of the local sports sector.

 Students who have attained sportACT, sportFIT and sportTAG awards in the same academic year will be given the grand prize of sportEXCEL award.